CodyTolene/Unicorn-Pi-Galactic/README.md

 Some views may require you to have Wi-Fi connected to your Raspberry Pi Pico.
 Follow the steps below to connect your Raspberry Pi Pico to Wi-Fi:

-1. After copying the options.json file to the root directory of your Raspberry Pi Pico, open the file in Thonny or another IDE.
+1. After copying the options.json (see [User Options](#user-options) below for more information) file to the root directory of your Raspberry Pi Pico, open the file in Thonny or another IDE.

 2. Add your Wi-Fi SSID and password to the `wifi_ssid` and `wifi_password` objects in the `options.json` file.
 Example: